summaryInfo/nsst/README.md

 This is an implementation of VT220-compatible X11 terminal emulator.
 Inspired by [Simple Terminal](https://st.suckless.org/)

+## MIT-SHM

+This branch is nsst variant that uses MIT-SHM X11 extension (or just `xcb_put_image`) and memory buffer for rendering, unlike master branch which uses XRender.

+This behaves a lot better with corner cases (a lot of true color cells) and huge screen and doen't cause lag in X server.

+Also, it would be easier to implement SIXEL, DECDLD and port to Wayland with software rendering.

+**WARNING: I do push --force here to keep commits relevant to MIT-SHM on top**

 ## Features
     * Most escape sequences are already implemented
     * Ful keyboard mode from XTerm